 Look out for Franz Babl’s talk on the APHIRST trial from DFTB17

 Just the thought of intubating a child can make some of us come out in a cold sweat.
 We don’t do it that often and when we do, it is not without risks.
-With around 14% of ED intubations complicated by desaturation anything that prolongs the safe apnoea time is a good thing.
-Whilst there is a great deal of debate on the effectiveness of Ap-Ox in adults the data in children is even more scarce.
-This was a proof of concept study looking at time to desaturation (SpO2 < 92%) in 48 children undergoing elective procedures in the operating room environment.
-24 children underwent standard care (jaw support with no O2) whilst the other 24 had THRIVE applied.
+With around 14% of ED intubations complicated by desaturation, anything that prolongs the safe apnoea time is a good thing.
+While there is much debate on the effectiveness of Ap-Ox in adults, the data on children is even more scarce.
+This was a proof of concept study looking at the time to desaturation (SpO2 < 92%) in 48 children undergoing elective procedures in the operating room environment.
+24 children underwent standard care (jaw support with no O2), whilst the other 24 had THRIVE applied.
 Those in the standard treatment group took 109.2 seconds to drop their sats.
 Those in the THRIVE group took 192 seconds.

-This has led the way to the Kids THRIVE trial which is currently actively recruiting across Australia.
-The researchers aim to take the technology out of the operating room and down to the emergency environment (and PICU) and assess its effectiveness in a real world setting.
+This has led to the Kids THRIVE trial, which is currently actively recruiting across Australia.
+The researchers aim to take the technology out of the operating room and into the emergency environment (and PICU) and assess its effectiveness in a real-world setting.

 Further Reading